Finxit-IT-Solutions/finxit-blog/content/posts/2025-02-18-what-static-site-generator-should-you-use-for-your-blog.md

 So I gave `Hugo` a try, and honestly, it felt a lot better.
 One pro argument you often read about `Hugo` is, that is better for big sites, like 1k pages+.
 However, that speed benefit trickles down to very small sites too. `hugo server` starts instantly for me, while `bundle exec jekyll serve` took a couple seconds for only two pages.
 This might not sound like a lot, but each change, each hot reload took a couple of seconds, so this was a huge improvement.

-Further more, `Hugo` comes with a lot of stuff build in, where you would need plugins with `Jekyll`.
+Furthermore, `Hugo` comes with a lot of stuff build in, where you would need plugins with `Jekyll`.
 On the downside: it doesn't support plugins at all.
 However, I was still able to integrate the `sveltia-cms` via a [`Hugo` module](https://github.com/privatemaker/headless-cms).
 No idea what that is, but it works really well.

 From a technical point of view: `Hugo` uses `Go templates` as it's templating engine, which might be a benefit if you are doing a lot of Cloud Native stuff and are already familiar with it. `Jekyll` - in comparison - uses liquid, which was created by Shopify.
 (TIL)

 ### The CMS to rule the Git(Hub) repo

 Remember when I said no fancy stuff?
-Well I went a little bit fancy.
+Well, I went a little bit fancy.
 Having a CMS is still a major benefit for blogging, especially on mobile.
 Fortunately, [Dylan Beattie blogged about Sveltia CMS just a couple of days ago](https://dylanbeattie.net/2025/02/13/sveltiacms-jekyll-and-github-pages.html), and I really liked it. `sveltia-cms` is a headless CMS (no backend*), that will simply push your changes into your Git repo.
 Did I say no backend?
-Well almost no backend.
+Well, almost no backend.
 (Un)fortunately you only need a [Cloudflare worker](https://github.com/sveltia/sveltia-cms-auth) for the OAuth Authentication with GitHub.

 Last but not least, Sveltia CMS needs to be configured to edit / save the correct files.
 The documentation is the biggest drawback at the moment, as it mostly simply doesn't exist.
 However, as Sveltia CMS is a drop-in replacement for Decap CMS, you can use their [documentation](https://decapcms.org/docs/intro/).